 Temperature Doesn’t Change

-Another indication of a bad thermostat is if you adjust the settings and there’s no corresponding change in temperature.
+Another indication of a faulty thermostat is if you adjust the settings and there’s no corresponding change in temperature.
 If the thermostat can’t identify the room temperature, then the unit can’t operate properly.
 This could indicate a failure of either the temperature control mechanism (mechanical or digital) or the temperature sensing capability (sometimes within the thermostat itself, other times from a “remote” sensor mounted elsewhere in the “zone” being controlled).

 Battery Needs Replacing

 Some (but not all) thermostats use a battery.
-If your thermostat is unresponsive, (and you’re sure the electrical system is fine), then this may indicate that the internal battery is dying.
+If your thermostat is unresponsive (and you’re sure the electrical system is fine), then this may indicate that the internal battery is dying.
 That’s an easy fix – just replace the battery.
 But if you replace the battery and the thermostat still doesn’t function, then the thermostat likely needs to be replaced… or one of the other potential failure points listed here is actually the cause.

 Dim or Dead Display